-We have conducted three Phase 2 efficacy studies of metadoxine in adults with ADHD.
-Doses of MDX administered in the studies were 700 mg, 1400 mg, and 2100 mg MDX, and efficacy has been examined after both single and repeat doses.
-After a single dose of 1400 mg IR/SR MDX, an immediate response and clinically meaningful improvement in performance (as reflected by TOVA and WAIS-R scores) was seen, with improvements in response time and response time variability scores up to 7 hours post-dose.
-Administration of a single 1400 mg dose of MDX to adults with PI-ADHD resulted in similar changes in the TOVA.
-A comparison of the effect of single doses of 700 mg, 1400 mg, and 2100 mg extended-release metadoxine indicates the possible superiority of the 1400 mg dose.
-When this dose of MDX was administered over a 6-week period in adults with ADHD, there was a significant improvement in ADHD symptoms and subjects' quality of life responses compared with placebo and a possible differential effect on inattentive/cognitive function symptoms in the PI-ADHD subtype, as reflected by CAARS-INV and TOVA scores.
+We have conducted three Phase 2 efficacy studies in adults with ADHD using MDX.
+Doses of MDX tested in the studies ranged from 700 mg to 2100 mg MDX, and safety and efficacy have been examined after both single and repeated administrations.
+After a single dose of 1400 mg MDX, an immediate response and clinically meaningful improvement in performance (as reflected by TOVA and WAIS-R scores) was seen, with improvements in response time and response time variability scores up to 7 hours post-dose.
+Administration of a single 1400 mg dose of MDX resulted in similar changes in the TOVA.
+A comparison of the effect of single doses of 700 mg, 1400 mg, and 2100 mg MDX indicated the possible superiority of the 1400 mg dose.
+When this dose of MDX was administered over a six-week period in adults with ADHD, there was a significant improvement in ADHD symptoms and subjects' quality of life responses compared with placebo.